 Note: If the data you want to analyze is not from Gainsight, you can make use of custom objects in Gainsight to load your data from external sources or if your data is available in Amazon S3 buckets (Gainsight managed or Custom buckets), you can create datasets using this data.

-For information on how to use data from S3 in Data Designer, refer to Use S3 Data in Data Designer article.
+For information on how to use data from S3 in Data Designer, refer to the Use S3 Data in Data Designer article.

-Analysis: In this step, you can explore and analyze the prepared data to see if it’s valuable or not.
+Explore: In this step, you can explore and analyze the prepared data to see if it’s valuable or not.
 During your analysis on the prepared dataset, if required, you can apply Filters, Formulas, modify aggregations, change visualizations, etc.

 Configure: After your analysis, if you think that the dataset has some real value, then you can make it permanent and universal.
 Once a dataset is permanent, it is saved as a Data Space under MDA, and is available for use in other functionalities of Gainsight like, Reporting, Rules, and Journey Orchestrator (JO).

-For detailed instructions on how to create a Dataset in Data Designer, refer to Create Datasets in Data Designer article.
+For detailed instructions on how to create a Dataset in Data Designer, refer to the Create Datasets in Data Designer article.

-- For information on the Designs Listing page and Options, refer to Designs Listing Page and Options article.
+- For information on the Designs Listing page and Options, refer to the Designs Listing Page and Options article.

-- For information on the Functionality Details in Preparation tab, refer to Preparation Details in Data Designer article.
+- For information on the Functionality Details in Preparation tab, refer to the Preparation Details in Data Designer article.

-- For information on how to use data from S3 in Data Designer, refer to Use S3 Data in Data Designer article.
+- For information on how to use data from S3 in Data Designer, refer to the Use S3 Data in Data Designer article.

-- For information on the most frequently asked questions on Data Designer, refer to Data Designer FAQs article.
+- For information on the most frequently asked questions on Data Designer, refer to the Data Designer FAQs article.